saasbook/AV102/week3/scrum.md

 nonprofit projects
-and so on, we basically ... we hold ... we live stream all of our meetings, all documentation, all the code, all the pair programming, everything is completely live streamed and recorded and we can see it anytime So yeah I think there's nothing like total transparency to achieve total transparency ... to other things principles of Scrum: Inspection ... you want to be keeping on
+and so on, we basically ... we hold ... we live stream all of our meetings, all documentation, all the code, all the pair programming, everything is completely live streamed and recorded and we can see it anytime.
+So yeah I think there's nothing like total transparency to achieve total transparency ... to other things principles of Scrum: Inspection ... you want to be keeping on